-- Awingu provides an application called Browser Check, available in the user's profile menu.
-The section "Remote Application Helper" shows whether Awingu is able to connect to it. - If this check is green, but smart cards don't work, please check: - whether the driver of the smart card reader is installed on the user's device; - whether the middleware of the smart card is installed on the application server. - When Firefox has been installed after the installation of the Remote Application Helper, the Remote Application Helper needs to be re-installed. - When the user did not stop Firefox during the installation (as requested in the installer), the Remote Application Helper needs to be re-installed. - When using clients with Windows 7 Embedded, you will need to install Visual C++ 2015 redistributable (32-bit/x86 version) on them.
+- Check whether the driver of the smart card reader is installed on the user's device; - Check whether the middleware of the smart card is installed on the application server. - When Firefox has been installed after the installation of the Remote Application Helper, the Remote Application Helper needs to be re-installed. - When the user did not stop Firefox during the installation (as requested in the installer), the Remote Application Helper needs to be re-installed. - When using clients with Windows 7 Embedded, you will need to install Visual C++ 2015 redistributable (32-bit/x86 version) on them.
 It is a known issue that you need to install KB2999226 first to be able to install Visual C++ 2015.